 Like the words ‘these are unprecedented times’ are overly used to describe the Coronavirus pandemic, the phrase ‘the new normal’ has come to define our post-COVID world.
-But there is no new normal, argues Henry France.
+But we argue there is no new normal.
 Instead it’s going to be abnormal and we humans will have no choice but to adapt.

 Several months ago (right at the start of lockdown) I took part in a webinar to discuss the ways in which marketing teams could use their time and resource to continue to be motivated during lockdown.
 I talked openly about how historical markers indicated that when lockdown was over there would be a short period of adjustment, and people would snap back to normal as if nothing had really changed.

 But things have moved on and not quite as predictably as the ‘experts’ first thought.
 I’m not going to do a complete 180 on my early lockdown view because, if recent behaviour is anything to go by, people have absolutely fallen back into old habits and routines quickly as the social distancing measures eased.
 However, I do think that this crisis will have some substantial knock on effects that will encourage new habits, accelerate change in adoption of technology and break down some long-standing stigmas over working culture and behaviours.
 Together, these changes will not create a new normal, but a new abnormal.
 It will only be normal for those that grow up in it.
 And we humans have no choice but to adapt as the pandemic shapes the world around us.